 Now that you’re armed with some basic knowledge on how to price your course and more importantly, why you should be aiming for a premium price, close the deal for your students with an offer they really can’t pass up.

 Add pricing tiers

 Pricing tiers make your course accessible to a larger number of students and to students who may not be interested in all of the bonuses you’re offering.

 To create your pricing tiers, first decide on which pieces of bonus content you want to offer.
 Consider which make the most sense for your audience and which ones will have the largest ROI.
 Once you’ve decided on your bonus content, decide how much each piece is worth.
 (We’ve got a good baseline to go off in our course price calculator here.)

 Offer payment plans

 Although not every student may be able to shell out a lump sum upfront, it might be more manageable if your course offers smaller payments spaced out over a few months.
 What’s more, you can typically have higher price tags on plans that are paid out over time.

 Your knowledge inherently has value, but as your prices increase, so too should your offerings.
 Some of the best ways to do this and add value don’t have to be overly complicated.
 Just learning some basic tricks for how to market online courses can help.

 Think beyond the basics and…

 Host live Q&A’s.
 Schedule a few throughout the life of your course for different times of day so you can capture as many of your students as possible.
 You can increase the value of your course by several hundred dollars depending on how often you host your Q&A’s.

-- Offer coaching.
+Offer coaching.
 Offering one-on-one online coaching throughout the course to increase its value.
-Thanks to the ease of scheduling with our new Coaching tool, you can easily increase the value of your course by hundreds of dollars by offering personalized consulting.
+Thanks to the ease of scheduling with our coaching feature, you can easily increase the value of your course by hundreds of dollars by offering personalized consulting.